phnx-im/docs/src/spec/glossary.md

 ## QS User ID (QsUid)

-The ID of a QS user record.
+The ID of a QS user record on the user's QS.

 ```rust
 struct QsUid {